SayliDholam/Practice_Java/README.md

 # Practice_Java
-JA few lines of code in attempt to learn Python
+A few lines of code in attempt to learn Python